Harlem Line: Origin as a streetcar line

 The Harlem Line in its current form originated from the New York and Harlem Railroad (NY&H), which was the first streetcar company in the United States.
 It was franchised, on April 25, 1831, to run between the original city core in lower Manhattan to the suburb of Harlem, several miles to the north on Manhattan Island.
 The railroad's charter allowed the line to run between 23rd Street and any point on the Harlem River between Eighth and Third Avenue, with a branch running to the Hudson River, encompassing most of the island.

-While the company wanted to run the line as a steam line, the city made it use horsepower south of 14th Street.
-On September 13, 1831, the Board of Directors of the railroad approved its route along Fourth Avenue (renamed Park Avenue on March 1, 1888) from 23rd Street to the Harlem River.
+While the company wanted to run the line as a steam line, the city made it use horse power south of 14th Street.
+On September 13, 1831, the board of directors of the railroad approved its route along Fourth Avenue (renamed Park Avenue on March 1, 1888) from 23rd Street to the Harlem River.
 On April 6, 1832, the railroad's charter was amended to allow the line to be extended south to 14th Street.

 On May 2, 1832, the City Common Council secretly granted the railroad the right to lay track along Broadway to City Hall and Bowling Green.
 There was a public outcry once this was found out by the general public, and at the time a fraudulent map was circulated showing that the railroad would take up 23 feet of the street when it would only take up 5 feet.
 Newspaper editors also came out against the railroad's plan.
 In Spring 1833, the railroad published a pamphlet to refute objections to their plan titled "A Statement of Facts in Relation to the Origin, Progress, and Prospects of the New-York and Harlem Railroad Company."
 On March 1, 1833, a meeting was held in Tammany Hall concerning the issue, and at the meeting cab drivers and owners came out against the railroad.
 After the meeting, the crowd tore up some of the railroad's track.
 After the meeting, the council withdrew its Broadway agreement with the railroad.
 The railroad was extended downtown in 1839, but along a different route.